Jadefangg/mplixclient/README.md

    * "process": "^0.11.10"
   }

+<a id="api"></a>
 ## API Documentation
 Information regarding the <a href="https://github.com/HerRA17/movies-couch_api" target="_blank">API</a> used in the Project(endpoints, dependencies, error response...) can be found <a href="" target="_blank">here</a>

+<a id="features"></a>
 ## Features
-Genre view
-● Returns data about a genre, with a name and description ● Displays example movies
-Director view
+Main view
-● Returns data about a director (name, bio, birth year, death year) ● Displays example movies from the director
+● Returns ALL movies to the user (each movie item with an image, title, and description) ● Filtering the list of movies with a “search” feature ● Ability to select a movie for more details
+● Ability to log out
+● Ability to navigate to Profile view
-Single Movie view (optional features)
+Single Movie view
-● Allow users to see which actors star in which movies ● Allow users to view more information about different movies, such as the release date and the movie rating
+● Returns data (description, genre, director, image) about a single movie to the user ● Allows users to add a movie to their list of favorites ● Allow users to see which actors star in which movies Login view
-● Allow users to access different movie information, such as genre description and director bio, without leaving the view (e.g., tooltips)
+● Allows users to log in with a username and password Signup view
+● Allows new users to register (username, password, email, date of birth) Profile view
+● Displays user registration details
+● Allows users to update their info (username, password, email, date of birth) ● Displays favorite movies
-● Allow users to share a movie
+● Allows users to remove a movie from their list of favorites ● Allows existing users to deregister

-● Display a list of related or similar movies
-Main view (optional features)
-● Allow users to sort movies based on different criteria Profile, Single Movie, and Main views (optional features)
+<a id="credits"></a>
 ## Credits
 Tutor: Adewunmi bamishigbin
 Mentor: Joel Cross